Early September – October 31, 2021

 Jack Skellington returns to take over Disneyland’s Haunted Mansion.
 Every year, the Haunted Mansion in New Orleans Square at Disneyland is transformed to a mix of Halloween spookiness and Christmas tradition.
 Haunted Mansion Holiday is inspired by the classic animated film “Tim Burton’s Nightmare Before Christmas”.
 The spookiness begins the moment Guests enter the Stretching Portrait Gallery, where a new animation effect will stretch imaginations to the screaming point.
 Think stained glass windows shattering and a peek-a-BOO appearance by that master of scaremonies, Jack Skellington.
-The famous changing portraits in the hallway just past the stretching room have also receive an update, featuring Zero the ghost dog flying through each one.
+The famous changing portraits in the hallway just past the stretching room have also received an update, featuring Zero the ghost dog flying through each one.
 Haunted Mansion Holiday will remain in place at Disneyland throughout the Halloween and Christmas seasons until early January.

 Main Street, U.S.A. in Disneyland is transformed for the Pumpkin Festival.
 More than 300 pumpkins will be on display and none of them are the same!
 The biggest one is the 16-foot Mickey Mouse Pumpkin at “Pumpkin Point.”Plus, did you know that props and set decor used in window displays along Main Street are reproductions of original turn-of-the-century Halloween decor?

-Jack Skellington and Sally can often be found hanging out by the Haunted Mansion FastPass area.
+During Halloween Time, Jack Skellington and Sally can often be found hanging out by the Haunted Mansion FastPass area.

 Dapper Dans sing a special Halloween set on Main Street, U.S.A.
 The set include: “Grim Grinning Ghosts (The Screaming Song),” “Candy Crony Baby (Coney Island Baby),” “This Is Halloween,” “Main Street Trick or Treat (Sidewalks of New York),” “Cruella De Ville,” “Let’s Go Trick or Treating (Let Me Call You Sweetheart),” “Way Down Upon the Lovely Graveyard (Way Down Upon the Suwannee River),” “Good Ol’ Halloween Time (Good Ol’ Summer Time).”